sendinblue/APIv3-nodejs-library/docs/ResellerApi.md

 var defaultClient = SibApiV3Sdk.ApiClient.instance;

-// Configure API key authorization: api-key var apiKey = defaultClient.authentications['api-key'];
+// Configure API key authorization: api-key var api-key = defaultClient.authentications['api-key'];
-apiKey.apiKey = 'YOUR API KEY';
+api-key.apiKey = 'YOUR API KEY';
 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
-//apiKey.apiKeyPrefix = 'Token';
+//api-key.apiKeyPrefix = 'Token';

-// Configure API key authorization: partner-key var partnerKey = defaultClient.authentications['partner-key'];
+// Configure API key authorization: partner-key var partner-key = defaultClient.authentications['partner-key'];
-partnerKey.apiKey = 'YOUR API KEY';
+partner-key.apiKey = 'YOUR API KEY';
 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
-//partnerKey.apiKeyPrefix = 'Token';
+//partner-key.apiKeyPrefix = 'Token';

 var apiInstance = new SibApiV3Sdk.ResellerApi();

 var childAuthKey = "childAuthKey_example"; // String | auth key of reseller's child

-var addChildDomain = new SibApiV3Sdk.AddChildDomain(); // AddChildDomain | Sender domain to add for a specific child account
+var addChildDomain = new SibApiV3Sdk.AddChildDomain(); // AddChildDomain | Sender domain to add for a specific child account.
+This will not be displayed to the parent account.

 apiInstance.createChildDomain(childAuthKey, addChildDomain).then(function() {
   console.log('API called successfully.');